Study Shows Positive Effects Of Forced Air Drying Of Endoscopes

 Read the full article here: Automated Cabinets Found Superior for Endoscope Drying

 As Dr. Muthusamy revealed through the study, automated endoscope drying cabinets significantly reduce the risk of passing deadly bacteria between patients by practically eliminating dangerous moisture build-up.
-One system that can bring these benefits to hospitals is iRIScope from Mobile Aspects, which was introduced in the last several years to guide healthcare providers through the proper, society-recommended HLD protocols every single time a scope is reprocessed.
+One endoscope channel drying and storage cabinet that can bring these benefits to hospitals is iRIScope from Mobile Aspects, which was introduced in the last several years to guide healthcare providers through the proper, society-recommended HLD protocols every single time a scope is reprocessed.
 The system includes smart storage cabinets that allow scopes to hang vertically with forced air running through the channels.
 The system’s main benefits over other drying cabinets include a shortened drying cycle and the ability to use ambient air rather than setting up an expensive connection with the hospital’s medical air system.